nvim-treesitter/nvim-treesitter/README.md

 You can install `nvim-treesitter` with your favorite package manager (or using the native `package` feature of vim, see `:h packages`).

-**NOTE: This plugin is only guaranteed to work with specific versions of language parsers** (as specified in the `parser.lua` table). **When upgrading the plugin, you must make sure that all installed parsers are updated to the latest version** via `:TSUpdate`.
+This plugin is only guaranteed to work with specific versions of language parsers** (as specified in the `parser.lua` table). **When upgrading the plugin, you must make sure that all installed parsers are updated to the latest version** via `:TSUpdate`.
 It is strongly recommended to automate this; e.g., using [lazy.nvim](https://github.com/folke/lazy.nvim)

 ```lua